Yamasee/skypath-web-sdk-demo/README.md

 The application should now be running on `http://localhost:5173`.
 Open this URL in your browser to view the demo.

+### Deployed Version

+You can also view the deployed version of the demo [here](https://yamasee.github.io/skypath-web-sdk-demo/).

 ### Troubleshooting 🆘

 If you encounter any issues during the setup or have questions, please refer to the main SDK documentation or contact the SkyPath support team for assistance.